 In addition, the design of the Transition includes novel, automatically folding wings, can run on regular unleaded gasoline, and includes safety features such as a GPS navigation system, electronic center of gravity calculator, airbags, front and rear crumple zones, and patent-pending deformable aerodynamic bumpers.
 Dietrich has four patents pending on technology related to the Transition.
 With fellow MIT graduates Anna Mracek and Samuel Schweighart, he founded Terrafugia, Latin for “escape from land,” in 2004 to develop the product and bring it to market.

 Terrafugia’s next project is the TF-X, a more convenient way to travel by flying car, as it takes off and lands without a runway—much like a helicopter.
 The TF-X is expected to be completed in 8 to 10 years.

 The design for the Transition won MIT’s $1k competition for the consumer products division in 2005, and in 2006, Dietrich was named recipient of the prestigious $30,000 Lemelson-MIT Student Prize for the Transition and for his body of work as an MIT student.
 He graduated MIT that year with his PhD.

 MIT recognized Dietrich as one of their sixteen exceptional graduates under the age of 35.
 He was also named as one of the Boston Business Journal’s “40 Under 40” in 2009.

-In 2017, Dietrich has sold his company to a chinese industrialist named Chao Jing.
+In 2017, Dietrich sold his company to a chinese industrialist named Chao Jing.
 Although Dietrich sold his company, his love and passion for aeronautics and astronautics has not waned.
 In 2019, Dietrich started a new company called Jump Aero Incorporation.
-The companies goal is to facilitate eVTOL for first responders to help save lives.
+The company's goal is to facilitate eVTOL (electric vertical takeoff and landing) for first responders to help save lives.